openmrs/openmrs-contrib-id/development-guide.md

 ----/app/model              where all Mongoose model lies
 ----/app/routes             basic routes files
 ----/app/system-modules     the system modules
-----/app/user-modules       optional function add-ons --/logs                     the log files
+----/app/user-modules       optional add-ons which adds additional functionality --/logs                     the log files
---/resoure                  static web resouce
+--/resource                 static resources
+--/test                     tests should reside here.
---/test                     all test source files --/views                    webpage templates
+--/views                    view templates
 ```

-Also, for any specifc system-module/user-module, it will have alike sub-structure, you may take a deep look yourself.
+**Note**: system-modules and user-modules will have a similar structure under its own tree.

 ### Testing
 The testing files are under `test` folder.
 If you want to run it, first you should add a `conf.js` under this folder.
-Currently it only holds a `mongoURI` attribute to specify the testing database, we advise you use a separte one from the normal database, in order to prevent it from being messed up.
-However, in the part that testing synchronization with OpenLDAP, we are forced to use the same database as production's.
-So be careful on that.
+Currently it only holds a `mongoURI` attribute to specify the testing database, we advise you use a separate one from the normal database, in order to prevent it from being messed up.
+However, in the part that testing synchronization with OpenLDAP, we are forced to use the same database as production.
+So be careful with that.
+Ultimately, we will change this, so pull requests welcome.

 And the `Makefile` contains the script for running tests, you may run test easily by `make test`.